larammerce/docs/8.x/getting-started/installation.md

    - Copy the generated key

-By running the command below, you will have access to components of the file including the key. find the key and copy.
+By running the command below, you will have access to components of the file including the key.
+Find the key and copy.

    ```bash
    cat id_rsa.pub
    ```

-**Note:** The file name might be different in your system. here we just accepted the default name for the directory. so look for a `.pub` file to reach the key.
+**Note:** The file name might be different in your system.
+Here we just accepted the default name for the directory.
+So look for a `.pub` file to reach the key.

-- Set the keys on your github
+- Set the key in your GitHub account

-Open your github account. `setting > SSH and GPG keys > new SSH key`, paste the key on the key field and then confirm the access by entering your password.
+Open your github account, go to the `setting > SSH and GPG keys > new SSH key` section, paste the key into the key field and then confirm the access by entering your password.

  ![set SSH key on github step1](/sshkey1.png)
  ![set SSH key on github step2](/sshkey2.png)